tomsWebConsulting/twcsl/Move Product Detail Additional Info First N Blocks to End of Product Details/README.md

 ## Changes

+* **2022-01-07**

+  * yet more fixes for SS Dec.
+20th 2021 HTML/CSS changes
+  * bumped version to 0.3d3

 * **2022-01-06**

   * filter out accordion from blocks to move, they break when moved
   * more fixes for SS Dec.
-20th 2021 structure/CSS changes
+20th 2021 HTML/CSS changes
   * bumped version to 0.3d2

 * **2022-01-05**

-  * fix for SS html structure and class name changes
+  * fix for SS Dec.
+20th 2021 HTML/CSS changes
   * bumped version to 0.3d1

 * **2021-12-19**